borekl/cvs-logwatcher/README.md

 #### RCS configuration

 **`rcsrepo`**
-defines the subdirectory that will hold the RCS repository
+defines the subdirectory that will hold the RCS repository files

 **`rcsctl`**, **`rcsci`**, **`rcsco`**
 defines the path to the RCS binaries